 The best way to store this sharp-flavoured vegetable is to wrap it in a paper towel, place inside a plastic storage bag and refrigerate it.

 Belgian endive is a wonderful source of vitamins and minerals, especially vitamins B6, K, and C, potassium, magnesium, calcium and copper.
 One head of Belgian endive contains just 87 calories.
 This vegetable is also rich in fibre and phytonutrients.
 If the word phytonutrients sounds like some superpowers, that’s because they are.
 These plant-based compounds are part of plants’ immune systems and can fight and prevent all kinds of diseases in the human body.

 How to prep and serve Belgian Endive

 When cleaning your endives, don’t wash or soak them, it brings out their bitterness.
 If they need to be cleaned, wipe them with a moist, damp cloth.
 Pull off the outer leaves and cut out some of the bitter, cone-shaped core.
 When serving, pick sweet flavours to balance out the endive’s bitterness: think citrus, apples or pears.
 This vegetable also works well with white sauce and cheese in different forms.

 Belgian endive makes a great addition to salads, especially those that contain cheese, but it can also stand up to heat.
 It is delicious sautéed with butter and it may be braised, grilled, and added to soups and stews, pastas, quiches and sandwiches.

 With that in mind, here are some great Belgian endive recipes you should try:

-If you are looking for an easy yet stunning appetizer then Belgian endive is your friend.
+If you are looking for an easy yet stunning appetiser then Belgian endive is your friend.
 Gently separate the leaves and place them on a platter.
-Fill with your favorite cheese and nut combo (you may also use cured meat, tuna, hummus, etc.), sprinkle with herbs and drizzle with vinaigrette.
+Fill with your favourite cheese and nut combo (you may also use cured meat, tuna, hummus, etc.), sprinkle with herbs and drizzle with vinaigrette.